project-open-data/project-open-data.github.io/index.md

 The ultimate value of data can often not be predicted.
 That’s why the U.S. Government released a [policy](policy-memo/) that instructs agencies to manage their data, and information more generally, as an asset from the start and, wherever possible, release it to the public in a way that makes it open, discoverable, and usable.

 The White House developed Project Open Data – this collection of code, tools, and case studies – to help agencies adopt the Open Data Policy and unlock the potential of government data.
 Project Open Data will evolve over time as a community resource to facilitate broader adoption of open data practices in government.
 Anyone – government employees, contractors, developers, the general public – can view and contribute.
-So dive right in and [help to build a better world through the power of open data](governance/).
+Learn more about [Project Open Data Governance](governance/) and dive right in and help to build a better world through the power of open data.

 ----------------